 "You Choose" — Baked in Brick

-Each week we walk into a restaurant and make the staff order for us
+Each week we walk into a restaurant and ask the staff to order for us

-Venue: Baked in Brick, Gibb Street The Custard Factory, B9 4AA; Website
+Venue: Baked in Brick, Custard Factory, B9 4AA; website

 'I Choose Birmingham' is a free weekly email about the best things to do in Brum.
 Subscribe below.